“I love Messi who refuses to fall when they hit him”

 .

-The former footballer and former Argentine coach Jorge Valdano said this friday that loves “al (Lionel) Messi who refuses to fall when they hit him “and assured that even though the years go by” he will always find time and space for a new wonder “because” geniuses are repeat offenders even with a cane. “
+The ex-footballer and ex-Argentine coach Jorge Valdano said this friday that loves “al (Lionel) Messi who refuses to fall when they hit him “and assured that even though the years go by” he will always find time and space for a new wonder “because” geniuses are repeat offenders even with a cane. “

-“I love Messi who refuses to fall when they hit him, who wins games just as if it were something normal, who scores three goals and the next day takes his boys to school as if he were any other guy.
-He who does better than anyone what everyone does and also does what no one does, “he said.
+“I love Messi who refuses to fall when they hit him, who wins games just as if it were normal, who scores three goals and the next day he takes his boys to school as if he were any other guy.
+To the one who does better than anyone what everyone does and also does what no one does, “he said.
 Valdano in an interview with the newspaper La Nación published this Friday.

 “The unsportsmanlike events in his career are exceptional and, in general, they are nothing more than misplaced responses to great disappointments.
 If leading is influencing, who has influenced more than Lionel Messi in the last 15 years in world football?” the world champion with Argentina in Mexico 1986.